rki-mf1/breakfast/README.md

 #### --skip-ins, --no-skip-ins
 By default insertions will be skipped for calculating the pairwise distance of your input sequences.

+#### --input-cache
+Specify path to import results from previous run as pickle file.
+Only new sequences will be used for distance matrix computation to reduce the runtime.
+If none is given, the complete dataset will be used for computing the pairwise distances via sparse matrix computation.

-#### --previous-result
+#### --output-cache
-Specify the path to the resulting 'clusters.tsv' from a previous run of breakfast.
-Using this parameter can be helpful if you added additional sequences to your input database and want to keep the cluster IDs consistent in the new run.

-## Logo

-The breakfast logo is CC licensed:

-Breakfast by Tippawan Sookruay from the Noun Project.
+Specify path to export results as pickle file.
+Results can be saved and used in the next run to reduce the runtime.